 Jefferson is a historic city located in Marion County in the state of Texas, USA.
 The city is a thriving centre of tourism, with lots of popular attractions.
 When visiting Jefferson, Texas, it feels as if you have travelled back in time to the 19th century.
 This was an era of wealth and prosperity in the area, complete with parasols and petticoats.
 Today Jefferson still reminds you of its past in the form of quaint antique shops, interesting museums, old transportation methods, and even ghost tours!

-Read on to find out about 10 interesting things to do in Jefferson, Texas.
+After you settle on where to stay in the city, read on to find out about the interesting things to do in Jefferson, Texas.

 1. Jefferson Historical Museum

-The Jefferson Historical Museum is actually a former post office and federal courthouse.
+The first on the list of what to do in Jefferson, TX is to visit its own historical museum!
+Jefferson Historical Museum is actually a former post office and federal courthouse.
 The museum houses artifacts that relate to the history of Jefferson, as well as the wider area of Marion County.

 There are four floors containing artifacts that will interest and intrigue every visitor.
 See fashion accessories from times gone by, exquisite Victorian porcelain, old furnishings, eye-catching artwork, antique guns, 19th-century kitchenware, and more!

 Address: 223 W Austin St, Jefferson, TX 75657

 Opening Hours: 9.30 am to 4.30 pm.
 Closed on Public Holidays

 Admission: 5 & under - Free, Youth (6-12 yrs) - $3 USD, Teen (13-17 yrs) - $4 USD, Adult (18-61 yrs) - $7 USD, Senior Citizens (62 & up) - $5 USD

 2. Jefferson's own haunted tour at the Grove